Yemen Aftermath: Trump's First Military Raid Continues To Raise Questions

 By dawn, one American sailor was dead and three other service members were injured.
 Locals say numerous civilians, including women and nine children, were among the Yemenis killed.
 The U.S. military has opened an investigation, and U.S. military officials tell NPR that civilians were indeed among the victims.

-One local man, Sadeq al-Jawfi, was monitoring the battle from his village about three miles away, in constant telephone contact with men from his tribe who were visiting the Dhahab family.
+One local man, Sadeq al-Jawfi, was monitoring the battle from his village about 3 miles away, in constant telephone contact with men from his tribe who were visiting the Dhahab family.

 The Dhahabs and other families fought against the American raiders, who called in air support.
 The bombardment struck houses in which families were sheltering.